 \section{Abstract}

-We use a meta-learning neural-network approach to predict measurement outcomes of a quantum state in arbitrary local bases and thus carry out an approximate quantum state tomography.
-Each stage of this procedure can be performed efficiently, allowing it to be used effectively on large systems.
-We demonstrate this approach on the most recent noisy intermediate-scale IBM Quantum devices, achieving an accurate generative model for a 6-qubit state's measurement outcomes with only 100 random measurement settings as opposed to the 729 settings required for full tomography.
-This reduction in the required number of measurements scales favourably, with around 200 measurement settings yielding good results for a 10 qubit state that would require 59,049 settings for full quantum state tomography.
-This reduction in the number of measurement settings coupled with the efficiency of the procedure could allow for estimations of expectation values and state fidelities in practicable times on current quantum devices.
-For suitable states, this could then help in increasing the speed of other optimization schemes when attempting to produce states on noisy quantum devices at a scale where traditional maximum likelihood based approaches are impractical.
+We use a meta-learning neural-network approach to analyse data from a measured quantum state.
+Once our neural network has been trained it can be used to efficiently sample measurements of the state in measurement bases not contained in the training data.
+These samples can be used calculate expectation values and other useful quantities.
+We refer to this process as ``state sample tomography".
+We encode the state's measurement outcome distributions using an efficiently parametrised generative neural network.
+This allows each stage in the tomography process to be performed efficiently even for large systems.
+Our scheme is demonstrated on recent IBM Quantum devices, producing a model for a 6-qubit state's measurement outcomes with a predictive accuracy (classical fidelity) $>95\%$ for all test cases using only 100 random measurement settings as opposed to the 729 settings required for standard full tomography using local measurements.
+This reduction in the required number of measurements scales favourably, with training data in 200 measurement settings yielding a predictive accuracy $>92\%$ for a 10 qubit state where 59,049 settings are typically required for full local measurement-based quantum state tomography.
+A reduction in number of measurements by a factor, in this case, of almost 600 could allow for estimations of expectation values and state fidelities in practicable times on current quantum devices.